 Creativity is the closest thing to a soul I believe in, so Music,

-Movies/TV, and Art.
-Did I mention I also like museums (of art, of
+Movies/TV, and Art are great.
+Did I mention I like museums (of art,

 Modern industrialized technology or better.
 Readily available hot

 water cures many ills, and "no pleasure, no rapture, no exquisite

 sin greater...than central air".
 The summers are getting hot enough

 for me to get on that latter one...I'd blame global warming but